peterDandersson/groupkmp/user-guide.md

 Here the administrator can see the daily attendance record for courses.
 By clicking the left and right arrows above the table a date is selected, and in the 'Attendance' column the table displays the attendance records for all courses on that day as a pair of integers (number of students that attended)/(number of students that were available to attend).

-Clicking on the course name in this table will display a page that shows the full attendance record for this course.
+Clicking on the course name in this table will display a page that shows a table of daily attendance records for this course.
+If an attendance has not been taken this is shown, and the user can click on the link to take the attendance.
+If an attendance has been taken the stat is show and the user can click the entry and see the individual student attendances for that day.

 ## Using the App as a Student